Is your appetite not what it was used to be?

 Swallow screens to identify and manage dysphagia (swallowing difficulty).
 Swallosng difficulty can greatly reduce nutritional intake and enjoyment of food.
 Choosing the diet texture that fits your swallowing ability and personal preferences can help you maintain your quality of life and rekindle your love of foods.

-Therapeutic Meals delivery services may be covered under the Veteran's Affairs VIP program.
+Therapeutic Meals services may be partially covered under the Veteran's Affairs VIP program.
 Please check with your representative.

 Therapeutic Meals was founded by Jenneke van Hemert, Registered Dietitian, for the purpose of helping people in the community living with chronic disease meet their specific nutritional requirements.
 Jenneke has been working with seniors and their family members since 2010; in 24/7 home care, hospital food service management, acute care, long term care, assisted living, independent care, and as a private dietitian.